adampaulsackfield/resources-list/README.md

 ## Emmet

 Emmet is great for the helping you complete HTML & CSS very quickly.
 Type your shortcut then press `tab`.
+The cursor will then be placed where you would logically be about to type.

 ---